Mary Walton: Legacy

-Walton’s technology and engineering advances solved a very real problem.
+Walton's technology and engineering advances solved a very real problem.
 After its adoption in New York, Walton traveled to England to promote her pollution deterrent and noise blocker, as she was aware of the dark cloud that hung over London throughout their Industrial Revolution.
-Walton’s invention was hailed by British officials to be one of the greatest inventions of the age.
+Walton's invention was hailed by British officials to be one of the greatest inventions of the age.

-Walton’s invention was primarily focused on elevated railways, which have almost all been phased out and replaced by underground rails, a trend that began in the 1930s.
-One example of such replacement is in New York, the very city that both inspired and implemented Walton’s innovation.
-Evidence of this old railway system can be found along New York’s Highline, an area that has now been transformed into a green space in the city.
-However, there are still some elevated railways in Chicago, and Walton’s technology has been adopted both domestically and internationally, meaning that while it’s not to the same extent it was in her lifetime, remnants of her patented solutions to pollution and noise still exist today.
+Walton's invention was primarily focused on elevated railways, which have almost all been phased out and replaced by underground rails, a trend that began in the 1930s.
+One example of such replacement is in New York, the very city that both inspired and implemented Walton's innovation.
+Evidence of this old railway system can be found along New York's Highline, an area that has now been transformed into a green space in the city.
+However, there are still some elevated railways in Chicago, and Walton's technology has been adopted both domestically and internationally, meaning that while it's not to the same extent it was in her lifetime, remnants of her patented solutions to pollution and noise still exist today.

 Understanding of the issues of air pollution and constant noise on the environment and the human body has grown significantly today, revealing the inadvertent positive impacts that Walton had on her society.
 Significant amounts of air pollution have been found to cause cancer, and the water tank redirection system that Walton devised helped to improve air quality.
-And while the noise of the railcars was surely disruptive for the day to day life of New Yorkers, having noise that is either too loud or too persistent can cause physical complications such as an increased risk of hearing loss, stress, anxiety, depression, high blood pressure, and heart disease.
+And while the noise of the railcars was surely disruptive for the day-to-day life of New Yorkers, having noise that is either too loud or too persistent can cause physical complications such as an increased risk of hearing loss, stress, anxiety, depression, high blood pressure, and heart disease.
 Mary Walton helped to address these problems, before even understanding them fully.

 Walton is hailed as a STEM feminist and role model.
 "The most noted machinists and inventors of the century [Thomas Edison among them] had given their attention to the subject without being able to provide a solution, when, lo, a woman's brain did the work..." the Woman's Journal wrote twenty years later.
-However, when prompted to think of an inventor, or even a woman inventor, Mary Walton’s name is not mentioned enough.
-She was ahead of her time in engineering ability, in gender roles, and in air quality and pollution prevention, and she still has yet to receive the attention she so rightfully deserves.